 When you find that perfect moment in a YouTube video for a meme, reaction, or highlight, you should turn it into a GIF immediately.
-GIFs are ideal for Facebook Messanger, WhatsApp, iMessage, email, Twitter, and docs.
+GIFs are ideal for Facebook Messenger, WhatsApp, iMessage, email, Twitter, and Docs.
 But how do you convert the segment of video you want into a GIF?

 In this post, I’ll describe to you the fastest way to make a GIF from a YouTube video.
 It works on any computer, phone or tablet.
 It’s free, and you don’t need to install any app or software.
 It just works: